5 Mindfulness Exercises for Better Sleep

-Hear them just as they.
-Don’t try to identify them or judge them as pleasant or annoying.
-Don’t think about them.
+Hear them just as they are.
+Don’t try to identify them or judge them as being either pleasant or annoying.
+Don’t analyze them.

-Without any effort, listen to the sounds.
+Listen to the sounds without effort.
 Let go of your other external perceptions.

 When noticing a distraction, see what it is that captures your attention.
 Then, return to listening to the sounds again.